White House faces uphill challenge getting kids under 5 vaccinated - NewsBreak

 Rupali Limaye, a vaccine expert at the Johns Hopkins Bloomberg School of Public Health, said the widespread acceptance of the virus as a part of everyday life will likely contribute to reduced vaccination rates among the youngest kids.

 “Most people here in the states kind of think COVID is over.
 I think there’s a lot of complacency even compared to a few months ago.
-And as a result, I think that’s gonna be a key factor here with regards to risk perception,” Limaye said.Dormant diseases on the rise, health officials continue to reduce restrictions
+And as a result, I think that’s gonna be a key factor here with regards to risk perception,” Limaye said.Your health concerns addressed on our weekly House Calls

 The administration’s efforts to partner with trusted messengers are commendable, Limaye said, but the public’s risk perception ultimately matters more.